Skip to main content

 Winchester Public Schools (WPS) is committed to integrating career exploration and career-connected learning into its middle school curriculum.
 This initiative supports the WPS Strategic Plan's vision for authentic, real-world learning by helping students identify their interests, develop crucial skills, and understand the connection between academic subjects and future career paths.

-Massachusetts state regulations (603 CMR 4.00) require sending districts to maintain a districtwide Middle School Pathway Exploration Policy that documents how middle school students in the district are made aware of, and gain exposure to, career and technical education (CTE) schools and programs available to them in their district, regional, agricultural, and other public high schools.
+This Middle School Pathway Exploration Policy, required by Massachusetts state regulations (603 CMR 4.00), serves to document how middle school students in the district are made aware of, and gain exposure to, career technical education (CTE) schools and programs available to them in their district, regional, agricultural, and other public high schools.

 Collaboration